EpistasisLab/LPC/README.md

 - Enter your username and password where indicated
 - [For convenience] Click Save and give your session any name for future use.
 - Click ‘Login’ to connect, and a GUI will open up allowing you to view both your local PC’s directory as well as the directory on the LPC (it should open you up to your home directory the first time logging on).

+Note that it is also possible to configure WinSCP to automatically open a putty terminal upon connection.

 ### Logging in from MacOS